 A movie so inherently dumb and watchable (zombie baby, anyone?) that it may well be the best guilty pleasure watch on this list.
 Zack Snyder’s remake of Romero’s iconic movie may lack the nuance or important commentary, but it makes up for it a relentless pace and plenty of mindless and fun action.

 There are plenty of stupid people in Dawn of the Dead, though, so be warned if illogical horror movie characters annoy you.
+It’s still probably the best movie Zack Snyder has ever made.

 Watch if: you need some high-octane, dumb fun.
 Avoid if: Romero is gospel to you.